This article describes the Datto Cloud Continuity for PCs Rapid Rollback process for disaster recovery.

-Cloud Continuity Rapid Rollback is a cloud-based disaster recovery process that allows you to boot a target machine into a recovery environment, and restore it to previously-backed-up state from a recovery point hosted in the Datto Cloud.
+Cloud Continuity Rapid Rollback is a cloud-based disaster recovery process that allows you to boot a target machine into a recovery environment and restore it to a previously-backed-up state from a recovery point hosted in the Datto Cloud.
 Recovery from the cloud requires the protected machine to be backed up via the Cloud Continuity for PCs agent.

 During this process, only the data which changed is written back to the live environment, preserving bandwidth, reducing recovery time, and eliminating the need to perform a complete reformat of the target system.

 Its function is similar to the SIRIS and ALTO-based Rapid Rollback utility, but its use is exclusive to agents protected by the Datto Cloud Continuity solution.